legal resources necessary to hold negligent facilities accountable.

 Tennessee Nursing Home Abuse & Neglect Attorneys

-Even worse, statistics from the University of California-San Francisco research study indicate that over 19 percent of all Tennessee nursing homes continue to have issues with infection control.
-This means that your loved one may be at risk for developing pneumonia or contagious illnesses that other residents in a facility have.
+Even worse, statistics from the University of California-San Francisco study indicate that over nineteen percent of all TN nursing homes continue to have infection control issues.

-It is interesting to note that the State of Tennessee has laws that require nursing facilities to register on a public database when they have engaged in the financial exploitation of residents.
-This is one of the strongest measures that has been used to end elder abuse exploitation in Tennessee.
+The State of Tennessee has laws requiring nursing facilities to register on a public database when they have engaged in residents' financial exploitation by stealing cash or credit cards.
+This vital measure has been used to end elder financial exploitation.

-- Private patient medical records are left out in the open
+- Private patient medical records are viewed by unauthorized individuals (HIPAA violation)

 - Inadequate social and physical therapy programs exist

-- A proper care plan was never developed for your loved one by healthcare providers
+- A proper care plan was never developed for your the patient by healthcare providers

-- Medications are not administered on a consistent basis by home staff
+- Medications are not administered consistently by home staff

 - Psychological abuse or mental abuse